 The formula for food cost percentage

-You calculate the food cost percentage as follows:
+You calculate the food cost percentage using this straightforward formula:

 Food cost percentage = (Total food costs / Total revenue) × 100